-D. Accuracy and Convergence
+5.4.
+Accuracy and convergence

 The accuracy was tested for the worst case, appearing in area 3.
-To tests the parameters from row (F) in the table 4 were used.
-The accuracy (74) as a function of orders M and N is shown in the Figure 8.
+To tests the parameters from row (F) in Table 4 were used.
+The accuracy (74) as a function of orders M and N is shown in Fig. 8.
 The diagram 8 allows to conclude that the accuracy of the proposed discrete model does not depend on the memory length L, but it is determined by the dimensions of model M and N. Next, for both orders greater than 7 the improvement in accuracy is slight.